Select Page

 AVAILABILITY: Public, In-House, & Live Online

-WHO SHOULD ATTEND: Geoscientists, landmen, attorneys, financial and accounting managers, support professionals, non-reservoir engineers, and non-technical personnel who require a basic understanding of petroleum engineering.
+WHO SHOULD ATTEND: Geoscientists, landmen, attorneys, financial and accounting managers, support professionals and other non-technical personnel who require a basic understanding of petroleum

 COURSE DESCRIPTION: This 4-day course describes the main aspects of reservoir engineering.
 Reservoir engineering has been defined as “the art of developing and producing oil and gas fluids in such a manner as to obtain a high economic recovery” (Moore, 1955).
-The module begins with a broad overview showing how reservoir engineers assess the value of the reservoir from volumetric, fluids, flow, and investment perspectives.
-Next is an elaboration on how much oil can be recovered from various natural reservoir drive mechanisms.
-Next decline curves are used to explain how investors forecast well or reservoir production.
-Then we explore how key well and reservoir flow properties are quantified through formation and well testing.
-Finally, flow simulation modeling is explained as a way to rigorously forecast primary, secondary, and even tertiary or enhanced oil production.
+The module begins with a broad overview showing how reservoir engineers assess the value of the reservoir from volumetric, fluids, flow, and investment perspectives and contrasts conventional and unconventional resources.
+Next is an elaboration on how much gas or oil can be recovered from various natural conventional reservoir drive mechanisms in gas or oil reservoirs, respectively.
+Then is a review of unconventional gas resources, contrasting with conventional gas reservoirs, followed by a similar review for unconventional oil resources.

 LEARNING OUTCOMES: